santhu538/100-days-of-code/log.md

 3. getKthValueFromTheEnd

 **Thoughts** I have implemented reverse of LinkedList on my own and learnt another way of implementing Reverse of LinkedList.

+### Day 4: August 04, Tuesday (Data Structures - LinkedList Exercises)

+**Today's Progress**: I have completed below exercises on LinkedList

+1. Find middle number in LinkedList.
+2. Check if LinkedList has loop.

+**Thoughts** Great to know the logic for finding middle number(s) of LinkedList.

 **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)